andreasvirkus/cottage/src/content/thoughts/vue-html-variables.md

   - vue
 ---

-Let's see how you can cut down on TLS handshake times by understanding how we can leverage `vue-cli`'s environment variables in our `index.html` file.
+Let's see how you can cut down on TLS handshake times by leveraging `vue-cli`'s environment variables in our `index.html` file.

 ## vue and dotenv